ADVANCED MEDIA @ THE ENTERPRISE LEVEL

 Customer-centric and competitively dominant marketing strategies are vital to business success.
 This workshop will give participants tools for developing an effective marketing strategy by examining how firms can profitably create and sustain customer value.
 The focus of this workshop is therefore on go-to-market programs as well as designing integrated, strategic marketing plans.
 Participants will learn insight into the process of value creation and methods for sustaining that value for their consumers.

-The Art and Science of Brand Building (HALF DAY, TWO-DAY)
+The Art and Science of Brand Building (HALF DAY, ONE DAY, TWO DAY)

 While Brand equity is an intangible asset, it is the single largest component of your market capitalization.
 Brand equity is the added value that a brand brings to a product or service beyond the functional benefits provided by the product itself.
 Consumers love brands because they offer an extra value - that is, one in addition to the core product or service.
 That value becomes the major motivation for consumers to buy or use the product.
 Major asset categories are: brand name awareness, brand loyalty, perceived quality, and brand associations.
 However, many companies have no process or plan for building brand equity.